 Northland Regional Council

-Health Protection Officers, who work for Northland Health, are concerned with human health.
-The officers investigate spray drift complaints where there is a concern about bad effects on health.
+Health Protection Officers, who work for Te Whatu Ora – Health New Zealand, are concerned with human health.
+The officers investigate spray drift complaints when there is a concern about health issues.
 They can also provide information on the health effects of agrichemicals and tell you ways to lessen the risk of exposure.